An Introduction To Prosocial Behavior

 Furthermore, prosocial tendencies may be linked to genetics.
 For example, some people may have prosocial personality traits, such as agreeableness and honesty, which make them more inclined toward prosocial behaviors.

-Examples of kinds of prosocial behavior in action
+Examples of prosocial behavior in action

 Below are some of the general types of prosocial behavior and some specific examples of each, as identified in social psychology: